 FAI Skydiving Commission (ISC)

-Each competitor makes two runs of a Giant Slalom course, designed an controlled by FIS under International Ski Regulations, and then six parachute jumps from a helicopter, exiting at 1000 mts intending to land onto an electronic recording landing pad with a 2 cm disc in the centre.
+Each competitor makes two runs of a Giant Slalom course, designed and controlled by FIS under International Ski Regulations.
+Then, the competitor has to perform six parachute jumps from a helicopter, exiting at 1000 m. with the intention of landing onto an electronic landing pad which records the score.
+The dead-centre target is a 2 cm disc in the center of the pad.

-The electronics radiate outwards in rings of 1 cm incriments to a maximum of 16 cm; being measured beyond by tape-measure to a default of 50 cm.
-If the disc is the first point of contact with the ground by the jumper the score is 0.00: 0.01 is added for each centimetre from the centre.
-At the end of the 6 rounds there is a cut-off for the semi-final and final rounds which only count for the individual event.
+The electronics radiate outwards in rings of 1 cm increments to a maximum of 16 cm; being measured beyond by tape-measure to a maximum default of 30 cm.
+If the jumper hits the 2cm disc with the first point of contact with the ground the score of 0 points as the best possible result is given.
+One point is added for each centimeter from the center.
+At the end of the 6 rounds there is a cut-off for the final round which only counts for the individual event.

-For the skiing part, the fastest time on the course is awarded 0 points - each competitor's time is then converted to points; a point is scored for each 0.32 seconds slower than the fastest time.
-After the two runs the competitor with the lowest number of points is the winner of that element.
+For the skiing portion of the event, the fastest time on the course is awarded 0 points as the best possible result.
+Each competitor's time is then converted to points; one point is scored for each 0,5 seconds slower than the fastest time.